-Staff & mission
+Staff &

 Black Hound Clay Studio is committed to advancing anti-racism within the ceramics field.
-We are aware of the dynamics of a white-run arts organization existing in a majority Black neighborhood, as well as the fact that the ceramics field is a white dominated field where minorities are vastly underrepresented.
+We are aware of the dynamics of a white-owned arts organization existing in a majority Black neighborhood, as well as the fact that the ceramics field is a white dominated field where minorities are vastly underrepresented.
 Part of the mission of BHCS is working to shift the structural barriers that prevent minorities from engaging in ceramics.
-We offer sliding scale programming, installment payment plans and BHCS members may utilize the Member Support Fund to defray the costs of membership.

 Black Hound Clay studio South Staff